What Is Standard Deviation?

 Population vs. Sample: Which One Do I Use?

-Not sure?
-Most homework and research problems use sample standard deviation.
+Stuck?
+Homework and research usually rely on sample standard deviation.
 When in doubt, go with (s).

 Common Mistakes